m-gal/ft-vessel-utilization/README.md

 Then we will be able to calculate Utilization ratio:
     __VU = TEUestimated / TEUdesigned__

-### The Vessel’s Utilization model’ design & logic:
+### The Vessel’s Utilization model’s design & logic:
 Finally to predict the __**Vessel Utilization**__ we plan to use info from AIS message#5.

     Data from AIS Message Type 5: